 How to Answer

-“I have certainly thought about earning an MBA parallel to advancing in my career.
-As a Business Intelligence analyst, I believe that having an MBA will undoubtedly expand my knowledge of business economics.
-And that will definitely be beneficial to my future employer and their clients.”
+I have certainly thought about earning an MBA parallel to advancing my career.
+As a business intelligence analyst, I believe an MBA would expand my business economics knowledge and, in turn, benefit my future employer and their clients.

 4. What is your opinion about Agile software development for BI projects?
 Do you support employing Agile methodologies with your company’s clients?